wernerpyke/pyxel/docs/pyke_pyxel_API.md

 HUD manages on-screen heads-up display elements for a game.

-This class should be accessed through the `game` instance via `game.hud`.
+This class should be accessed through the `Game` instance via `game.hud`.

 <a id="pyke_pyxel.hud.HUD.add_text"></a>